Please enable JavaScript for this site to run correctly.

 Senior PERu Admin

-We are part of the Public Engagement with Research unit (PERu), which exists to inspire and support high quality public engagement with research across all disciplines at the University of Southampton.
+The UoS Festival team is part of the Public Engagement with Research unit (PERu) at the University of Southampton.

-As a signatory to the National Co-ordinating Centre for Public Engagement (NCCPE)'s Manifesto for Public Engagement, the University is committed to sharing knowledge, resources and skills with the public, and to listening to and learning from the expertise and insight of the different communities with which we engage.
+As a signatory of the National Co-ordinating Centre for Public Engagement (NCCPE)'s Manifesto for Public Engagement, the University of Southampton is committed to sharing knowledge, resources and skills with the public, and to listening to and learning from the expertise and insight of the different communities with which we engage.

-Alongside Southampton Arts and Humanities, the UoS Festival team organises other family-friendly events across the year.
+Alongside Southampton Science and Engineering Festival, the UoS Festival team organises other family-friendly events across the year.

-Our annual Southampton Science and Engineering Festival (SOTSEF) is held every March, during British Science Week, and the programme usually includes Science and Engineering Day, a free family-friendly event taking place across Highfield Campus and Boldrewood Innovation Campus, packed with hundreds of interactive hands-on activities, workshops, live shows, art performances and laboratory tours from across all our Faculties.
+Our annual Southampton Science and Engineering Festival is held every March, during British Science Week.
+The programme includes Science and Engineering Day, a free family-friendly event, with 100+ interactive hands-on activities, workshops, exhibits, talks, shows and laboratory tours.